jasonkmoses/Tick-Tac-Toe/README.md

 # Tick-Tac-Toe
 #How to play the game

-1) The Game first starts with entering your names below saving a new record into the text file which can be read in the ternimal in the next steps
+1) The Game first starts with entering your names below saving a new record into the text file which can be read in the ternimal

 2) Next The menu will be presented with 4 options: